Animation Animation Animation Animation Animation Animation

 Writer / Producer

-A series of 52 x 5 minute episodes made for CITV, based on the best-selling books with new original stories added.
-Voiced by Alan Bennett, Fay Ripley and Phil Cornwell.
-Directed by Roger Mainwood.
-The series was a co-production between Absolutely Productions, Varga in Hungary and Happy Life in Sweden.
+This was a series of 52 x 5-minute episodes made for CITV, based on the best-selling books with new original stories added.
+The series was a co-production between Absolutely Productions, Varga in Hungary and Happy Life in Sweden, and directed by the late, great Roger Mainwood – a brilliant talent and a lovely man.

 Deadsville